dub-flow/sessionprobe/README.md

     ./sessionprobe -u ./urls.txt -H "Authorization: Bearer <token>" --proxy http://localhost:8080
 ```

-# Setup ✅

-- You can simply run this tool from source via `go run .`
-- You can build the tool yourself via `go build`
-- You can build the docker image yourself via `docker build . -t fw10/sessionprobe`
-  - Note: This would only work on Unix at the moment

 # Run via Docker 🐳

 1. Navigate into the directory where your `URLs file` is.
 2. Usage: `docker run -it --rm -v "$(pwd):/app/files" --name sessionprobe fw10/sessionprobe [flags]`
   - Note that we are mounting the current directory in.
 This means that your `URLs file` must be in the current directory and your `output file` will also be in this directory.

+# Setup ✅

+- You can simply run this tool from source via `go run .`
+- You can build the tool yourself via `go build`
+- You can build the docker image yourself via `docker build . -t fw10/sessionprobe`

 # Example Output 📋